sebdills/DH150-Assignment-1-Sebastien-Dills/README.md

 # DH150-Assignment-1-Sebastien-Dills

 ## Heuristics Evaluations of Depop.com and Etsy.com - Sebastien Dills, Digital Humanities 150 Assignment 1

+I will be analyzing two vintage e-commerce retail websites with the goal of better understanding what makes them well and poorly designed.
+Ultimately my goal would be to design a better online vintage clothes store that draws from positive aspects and learns from negative aspects of other sites.

 ## Depop.com